Honorific: Pingelap (Micronesia)

-Wuvulu-Aua
+Wuvulu-Aua (Papua New Guinea)

 Wuvulu-Aua does not normally incorporate honorifics as it is reserved for only the utmost respect.
 Originally without any honorifics, the semantics of pronouns change depending on the social context.
 In particular, the second person dual pronoun is used as an honorific address.
 The dual reference communicates that the second person is to be respected as two people.
 This honorific is typically reserved for in-laws.
 It is undocumented if any other honorifics exist beyond this one.